Zeal8bit/Zeal-8-bit-OS/README.md

 DEFW my_driver0_deinit
 ```

-Registering a driver consists of putting these information (structure) inside a section called `VECTDRV`.
+Registering a driver consists of putting these information (structure) inside a section called `DRV_VECTORS`.
 The order is very important as any driver dependency shall be resolved at compile-time.
-For example, if driver `A` depends on driver `B`, then `B`'s structure must be put before `A` in the section `VECTDRV`.
+For example, if driver `A` depends on driver `B`, then `B`'s structure must be put before `A` in the section `DRV_VECTORS`.

 ### Architecture of the VFS